noxxxxxious/cientos/docs/guide/abstractions/stars.md

 # Stars

-`<Stars />` is a component that renders a stars in the sky of your scene.
-It is an abstraction that use Points, PointsMaterial and BufferGeometry to create a beautiful stars effect
+`<Stars />` is a component that renders stars in the sky of your scene.
+It is an abstraction that use Points, PointsMaterial, and BufferGeometry to create a beautiful starry effect.

 <!-- <StackBlitzEmbed projectId="tresjs-text3d-cientos" /> -->

 ## Usage

-You can use `<Stars />` component without passing any props, but still if you want you can tweak the props to find the best setup for you
+You can use the `<Stars />` component without passing any props, but you can use props from the table below to tweak the settings to better suit your needs.

 ```vue
 <template>